-I am excited to announce that my book, entitled “First Light: Switching on Stars at the Dawn of Time”, will soon be published by Bloomsbury Sigma.
+I am excited to announce that my book, entitled “First Light: Switching on Stars at the Dawn of Time”, has been published by Bloomsbury Sigma.

 “First Light is a dispatch from the frontiers of science, from a brain fizzing with ideas and energy.” – Chris Lintott, presenter of BBC Sky at Night

 “Just as the first stars illuminated the early Universe, Emma’s pen

 illuminates our minds with an understanding of one of the most